Rabadash8820/UnityAssemblies/README.md

 `UnityEngine.dll` is actually built up from multiple smaller "module" assemblies stored in the `UnityModulesPath`.
 These modules contain types related to Audio, Animation, Particle Systems, Navigation, etc.
-If you are writing a managed plugin that references assemblies from a Package, you may get confusing compiler errors when using APIs from the Package with types defined in a module.
+If you are writing a managed plugin that references assemblies from a Package, you may get confusing compiler errors from APIs in the Package that use types defined in a module.
 For example, if you reference the Unity UI Package from Unity 2019.2+, and use it to access `ScrollRect.velocity` (which returns a `Vector2`), you would see an error like:

 > Error CS0012 The type 'Vector2' is defined in an assembly that is not referenced.
 You must add a reference to assembly 'UnityEngine.CoreModule, Version=0.0.0.0, Culture=neutral, PublicKeyToken=null'.

 This error is shown because Unity UI's assembly doesn't use the `Vector2` type from `UnityEngine.dll`; it uses the type from the _module assembly_ `UnityEngine.CoreModule`.
-Therefore, the default reference to `UnityEngine.dll` added by Unity3D does not satisfy the compiler.
+Therefore, the default reference to `UnityEngine.dll` added by this NuGet package does not satisfy the compiler.
+However, if you reference both `UnityEngine.dll` _and_ the module assembly, then you'll get compiler errors about duplicate type definitions.

 The solution is to [remove our default reference](#removing-the-default-reference-to-unityengine.dll) to `UnityEngine.dll`, and then reference each module that you need individually.